efmomoh/Mobile_View-Porforlio/README.md

 # 📖 [Finish Mobie View Portfolio Project] <a name="about-project"></a>

 **[Mobie View Portfolio]** is a mini newbie project use to create a user interface(UI) for both mobile and desktop screens and versions.
+It has Figma template-1 mobile main view and it is resposive.

 ## 🛠 Built With <a name="built-with"></a>